 1. Entity Lifecycle States

-Given an instance of a class that is mapped to Hibernate, it can be in any one of four different persistence states (known as hibernate entity lifecyle states):
+Given an instance of a class that is managed by persistent context, it can be in any one of four different persistence states (known as hibernate entity lifecycle states):

 Transient entities exist in heap memory as normal Java objects.
-Hibernate does not manage transient entities or persist changes done on them.
+Hibernate does not manage transient entities.
+The persistent context does not track the changes done on them.

-Detached entities have a representation in the database, but changes to the entity will not be reflected in the database, and vice-versa.
-This temporary separation of the entity and the database is shown in the image below.
+Detached entities have a representation in the database but these are currently not managed by the Session.
+Any changes to a detached entity will not be reflected in the database, and vice-versa.

 A detached entity can be created by closing the session that it was associated with, or by evicting it from the session with a call to the session’s

-In order to persist changes made to a detached object, the application must re-attach it to a valid Hibernate session.
+Note that in order to make a persistent entity from a detached entity, the application must re-attach it to a valid Hibernate Session.
 A detached instance can be associated with a new Hibernate session when your application calls one of the

 save() methods on the new session with a reference to the detached object.